phetsims/perennial/doc/automated-maintenance-process.md

 A release branch with multiple brands will still be handled as a single unit (with one update, one deploy, etc.), and those operations will handle all relevant brands at the same time.

+While generally not necessary, you can manually create a `ReleaseBranch` object (for tracking it in maintenance) with `new ReleaseBranch( repo, branch, brands )`, e.g. `new ReleaseBranch( 'molarity', '1.2', [ 'phet' ] )`.
+For many purposes, it can also be helpful to use the async function `ReleaseBranch.getMaintenanceBranches()` to get a list of ALL release branches that are marked for maintenance (NOTE that it returns a Promise).

 ## General procedure

+NOTE: This is an outline.
+Details for each step will be listed below in this document.

 Before starting: